 Unfortunately, these practices are widespread because they save money and allow businesses to create and sell furniture cheaply.
 This is not only bad for the environment, but also for consumers: cheaply-built furniture only lasts a few years and then needs replacing.
 Over the long-term, ethically made sustainable pieces built to last are better value.
 Years ago, this was not considered a problem – but consumers are now waking up to the fact that their purchase decisions impact the long-term health of our planet.
 As a result, online stores such as Made Trade, and fair trade brands such as West Elm, Crate & Barrel, Medley Home, and Vermont Wood Studios have taken eco-friendly furniture mainstream.

-The only way to encourage the furniture and home furnishings companies to use more sustainable materials and use greener production methods is by backing eco-friendly brands – every dollar is a vote.
+The only way to encourage the furniture and home furnishings companies to use more sustainable materials and use greener production methods is by backing sustainable furniture companies – every dollar is a vote.

 What is Sustainable Furniture?